 1. Decision to Look After Child

-If no such arrangement can be identified or such an arrangement would not meet the child's needs, a Planning/Threshold of Care Meeting will be held wherever possible to plan or consider:
+If no such arrangement can be identified or such an arrangement would not meet the child's needs, a Planning Meeting will be held wherever possible to plan or consider the following:

 - The child's immediate placement needs, including the child's views, the parents' views and whether a Looked After placement with a relative or friend may be possible;